KxSystems/docs/docs/wp/disaster-management/index.md

 ![Figure 4](imgs/Sympathy_prayers.png)

-This indicates that while words such as "flood" and "kashmir" are prominent in tweets associated with each class, there are words that seem to indicate the base class of the tweets themselves.
+This indicates that while words such as "flood" and "kashmir" are prominent in tweets associated with each class, there are words that seem to be indicative of the base class of the tweets themselves.

 ### Sentiment Analysis